Mampenda/dat250-fullstack/README.md

 ```

 ## Step 3: Create GitHub Action (workflow)
-For generating the workflow, I created a new file called `.github/workflow` in the root directory.
+For generating the workflow, I created a new file called `.github/workflows` in the root directory and added a file
+called `build.yml` in it.

+## Step 4: Add Simple Web Server Handler
+In the `FullstackDemoApplication.java`-class, I added a simple web server handler by following [this](https://spring.io/quickstart)
+QuickStart tutorial.
+Now, when we run the program and go to `http://localhost:8080/hello`, we are greeted by a message,
+and if we go to `http://localhost:8080/hello?name=Alice`, then "Alice" is greeted by a personal message.